-Going back to your pest control vehicle, you notice 2 cockroaches mating and a thought goes through your head “ look at him enjoying himself, I won’t start till his finished, I know what his going through and the last thing I want, is somebody disturbing me”
+Going back to your pest control vehicle, you notice 2 cockroaches mating and a thought goes through your head “ look at him enjoying himself, I won’t start till he’s finished, I know what he’s going through and the last thing he wants is somebody disturbing him”

 Your comment to yourself might be f*** he lasts longer than me, or that’s it I have given him enough time and I need to start and make money.
 You self-talk again saying “I will just miss that area and won’t spray there, let him enjoy himself”.

 So you have started pest control service, powdered the roof, powdered any cracks and crevices, etc. You begin with pulling your hose out, giving the premises a good spray to reduce the pest problems around the place, applying an odourless pest control solution to the eaves, around the windows, around the doors, fence lines, garages, sheds pool areas.

 Now you are really into it, you have got a great rhythm going, as your hose moves with you like butter on bread.
 You say to yourself “I should be done with this house in no time” and as you say that you spray the 2 copulating cockroaches as they were never there.